 - The OFSTED parent survey from September 2018 stated that 100% of parents agreed that their child is happy at school. - -The Academy has worked hard to improve the engagement of parents.
-Along with an open door policy, this regular engagement with parents include, teacher drop in sessions, 'Principal Pop In' sessions, Newsletters, Read Write Inc. information letters, 'Welcome to the year group' meetings, '6 weeks in' meetings, parent volunteer requests, Learning Mentor sessions, ILP's shared at an additional SEN parents meeting, parent survey, Interim Reports and End of Year reports and Community events. - -The Academy provides a range of opportunities to hear the views of hard to reach parents and carers or those of vulnerable pupils through the use of the Learning Mentor. - -Improved communication with parents in SEN and Pupil Premium. - -Parent survey completed annually. - -There are regular updates on the Academy website to inform parents. - -Regular Tweets on Twitter. - -In response to feedback from the parent survey, a number of curriculum meetings were held. - -Parent information evenings have included: 6 weeks in, E-Safety, Year 1 Phonics, Year 2 SATS, Year 6 SATS, Assessment without levels and Supporting Maths at Home. - -Regular SEND coffee mornings.
+Along with an open door policy, this regular engagement with parents include, teacher drop in sessions, 'Principal Pop In' sessions, Newsletters, Read Write Inc. information letters, 'Welcome to the year group' meetings, '6 weeks in' meetings, parent volunteer requests, Learning Mentor sessions, ILP's, parent survey, Interim Reports and End of Year reports and Community events. - -The Academy provides a range of opportunities to hear the views of hard to reach parents and carers or those of vulnerable pupils through the use of the Learning Mentor. - -Improved communication with parents in SEN and Pupil Premium. - -Parent survey completed annually. - -There are regular updates on the Academy website to inform parents. - -Regular Tweets on Twitter. - -In response to feedback from the parent survey, a number of curriculum meetings were held. - -Parent information evenings have included: 6 weeks in, E-Safety, Year 1 Phonics, Year 2 SATS, Year 6 SATS, Assessment without levels and Supporting Maths at Home. - -Regular SEND coffee mornings.

-- -To continue to recruit teachers, at all levels, who demonstrate potential to be future School Leaders. - -Continue to raise the leadership potential and leadership capacity of all staff. - -Ensure that the Academy appraisal system continues to both challenge staff and support them in providing the best possible teaching and learning for all children. - -To further develop quality first teaching via the use of IRIS coaching technology. - -To continue to be more efficient and monitor the Academy budget. - -To continue to monitor and evaluate our curriculum against National Standards. - -To continue to develop effective assessment of the foundation subjects. - -To update the critical incident procedures and lockdown procedures in line with the Trust. - -To continue to review the Local Board 3 year Strategic Plan. - -Continuing and continuous vigilance in all matters related to safeguarding. - -To action the areas for development from the Safeguarding Peer Review.
+- -To continue to recruit teachers, at all levels, who demonstrate potential to be future School Leaders. - -Continue to raise the leadership potential and leadership capacity of all staff. - -Ensure that the Academy appraisal system continues to both challenge staff and support them in providing the best possible teaching and learning for all children. - -To further develop quality first teaching via the use of IRIS coaching technology. - -To continue to be more efficient and monitor the Academy budget. - -To continue to monitor and evaluate our curriculum against National Standards. - -To continue to develop effective assessment of the foundation subjects. - -To update the critical incident procedures and lockdown procedures in line with the Trust.